albertllousas/meetups-microservice/README.md

 - Once a meetup has finished, an attendant can rate it
 - Meetings can be part of a **group**
 - Groups could have members
+- Both group and meetups should have limitations on text sizes

 We will model these problems using DDD tactical patterns to structure our solution around the business.